Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Introduction

 Here, we present a spectral-theoretic approach to finite time-average statistical mechanics of ergodic systems.
-In mathematical terms we focus on the statistics of bounded, local additive, and potentially lower-dimensional, functionals of normal ergodic Markovian stochastic processes with continuous and discrete state-spaces.
+In mathematical terms we focus on the statistics of bounded, local, additive functionals of normal ergodic Markovian stochastic processes with continuous and discrete state-spaces, incl. functionals of their (non-Markovian) lower-dimensional projections.
 The paper is organized as follows.
 We first provide in Sec.~\ref{Sec1} a brief introduction into time-average statistical mechanics.
-In Sec.~\ref{Sec2} we re-derive the well-known Feynman-Kac formulas for Markovian diffusion with It\^o calculus.
-In Sec.~\ref{Sec3}.A spectral theory combined with non-Hermitian perturbation theory is then applied to obtain our main result -- exact expressions for the mean, variance and correlations of time-average observables for any non-stationary preparation of the system expressed explicitly in terms of the eigenspectrum of the underlying forward and backward generator of the dynamics, which may correspond to Fokker-Planck diffusion or Markovian jump dynamics governed by master equation.
+In Sec.~\ref{Sec2} we re-derive the well-known Feynman-Kac formulas for Markovian diffusion using It\^o calculus.
+In Sec.~\ref{expectation derivatives} spectral theory combined with non-Hermitian perturbation theory is applied to obtain our main result -- exact expressions for the mean, variance and correlations of time-average observables for any non-stationary preparation of the system, expressed explicitly in terms of the eigenspectrum of the underlying generator of the dynamics, which may correspond to Fokker-Planck diffusion or Markovian dynamics governed by a master equation.
 We demonstrate explicitly the emergence of a central limit law in a spectral representation on large deviation time-scales.
-We particularly derive in Sec.~\ref{Sec3}.C a general upper bound on fluctuations in terms of an integral of the, generally non-Markovian, return probability that is valid for generators of overdamped dynamics obeying detailed balance, which is the second main result of this article.
+In Sec.~\ref{subsec:upper_bound} we derive our second main result -- a general upper bound on fluctuations of occupation measures in terms of an integral of the, generally non-Markovian, return probability that is valid for generators of overdamped dynamics obeying detailed balance.
 Finally, simple analytically solvable examples are provided in Sec.~\ref{Sec4} to demonstrate how to apply the theory.
 We conclude in Sec.~\ref{Sec5}.